Ukrainian brewery joins war effort, switches from beer to Molotov cocktails - NewsBreak

 Ukraine has been urging citizens who are ready to defend the country to take up arms and fight against Russian forces.

-President Volodymyr Zelenskyy said the government would hand out weapons to those willing to take up arms, and Ukranian TV posted instructions for how to make Molotov cocktails, incendiary weapons made by pouring a flammable liquid into a glass bottle.Determined Ukraine slows Russian advance under shadow of nuclear threat
+President Volodymyr Zelenskyy said the government would hand out weapons to those willing to take up arms, and Ukranian TV posted instructions for how to make Molotov cocktails, incendiary weapons made by pouring a flammable liquid into a glass bottle.Ceasefire talks begin between Ukraine, Russian officials

 “We urge citizens to inform us of troop movements, to make Molotov cocktails, and neutralise the enemy,” Ukraine’s defense ministry said on Facebook, according to reports.